An event can’t be cost-effective, sustainable and still decent. Surely something has got to give?

 In this post, we share a variety of green meeting ideas and walk you through how you can create green policies to further your sustainable reach.

-Plus, we are going to show you how to do it in a way that keeps costs down and actually save money through your sustainable efforts.
+Plus, we are going to show you how to do it in a way that keeps costs down and actually saves money through your sustainable efforts.

 - An Easy Start Guide to Sustainable Events